Menu

 QuadTree.percent-range.html.svelte component

 Creates an interaction layer (in HTML) using d3-quadtree to find the nearest datapoint to the mouse.
-This component creates a slot that exposes variables x, y, found (the found datapoint), visible (a Boolean whether any data was found) and e (the event object).
+This component creates a snippet that exposes variables x, y, found (the found datapoint), visible (a Boolean whether any data was found) and e (the event object).
 This component works with a percent range so the x and y values coming back will be percentages.

 The quadtree searches across both the x and y dimensions at the same time.
 But if you want to only search across one, set the x and y props to the same value.
 For example, the shared tooltip component sets y='x' since it's nicer behavior to only pick up on the nearest x-value.